 Raise your hand if you've ever turned your guest bedroom into storage space or a home gym you never ended up using.
 Spare bedrooms can be a blessing and a curse.
 On the one hand, an extra bedroom presents an opportunity to host friends and family when they're visiting.
 On the other hand, it also means having an extra room to decorate.
 But it is possible to make a small guest room feel finished, even when it's a tiny space.

-Take a lesson from your favorite hotels—sometimes all you need is a few essentials to make people feel at home: Think adequate lighting, a mirror, fresh bedding, and a little storage space.
+Sometimes, all you need are a few essentials to make people feel at home.
+Think adequate lighting, a mirror, fresh bedding, and a little storage space.
 In addition to covering the essentials, we've also rounded up our most stylish tips to make your guest room worthy of a five-star review.

 Pay Attention to the Nightstand

 No matter how big or small, make sure the guest bedroom nightstand has the essentials: a source of light like a reading lamp and a catchall to throw jewelry or keys.